Karl Subban shares the secret of success with young b-ball players.

 First Book Canada donated copies of Mr. Subban’s book, How We Did It, to the players and staff who attended the November 2nd workshop.

-Other high profile guest speakers scheduled to engage and inspire the youth throughout the fall season of Midnight Madness Basketball include members of the Young Professionals Network (November 9); Ryan Schmidt, Raptors 905 Assistant Coach (November 16); and Tyler Holmes, Toronto Argos offensive lineman (November 23).
+Other high profile guest speakers scheduled to engage and inspire the youth throughout the fall season of Midnight Madness Basketball include members of the Young Professionals Network (November 9); Ryan Schmidt, Raptors 905 Assistant Coach (on November 16) and Tyler Holmes, Toronto Argos offensive lineman (November 23).